Tearproof Tags

 Frequently asked questions

-What makes tearproof tags different from regular safety tags?
+What makes tearproof tags different from card tags?